USC-NSL/ripe-atlas/README.md

 atlas_ping.py probe-targets-file probe-targets-measurementids
 ```

 Each measurement script has it's own set of independent options so check out the usage output for each one.
+Measurement ids are also printed to stderr as a status indicator.

 ##Utilities